 - Topical doxepin, a tricyclic antidepressant and antihistamine, is an antipruritic used in eczema.

 Other measures that can be useful in preventing pruritus include avoiding precipitating factors such as rough clothing or fabrics, overheating, and vasodilators if they provoke itching (eg, caffeine, alcohol, spices).
 Fingernails should be kept short and clean.
 If the urge to scratch is irresistible then rub the area with your palm.

-If pruritus is severe and sleep is disturbed, then treatment with oral medication may be necessary.
+If pruritus is severe and sleep is disturbed treatment with oral medication may be necessary.
 Some drugs may help to relieve the itch whilst others are given solely for their sedative effects.

-Broadband ultraviolet B or narrow-band UVB phototherapy alone, or in conjunction with UVA, has been shown to be helpful for pruritus associated with chronic kidney disease, psoriasis, atopic eczema and cutaneous T-cell lymphoma.
+Ultraviolet B (UVB) phototherapy alone, or in conjunction with UVA, has been shown to be helpful for pruritus associated with chronic kidney disease, psoriasis, atopic eczema and cutaneous T-cell lymphoma.

 Behavioural therapy may be used in conjunction with pharmacotherapy to modify behaviours such as coping mechanisms and stress reduction, which help interrupt the itch-scratch cycle.
-One randomised controlled trial showed short-term benefits in reduction in itch frequency and scratching as well as improvement in coping mechanisms.
+One randomised controlled trial showed short-term benefits with a reduction in itch frequency and scratching as well as improvement in coping mechanisms.

 The management of chronic severe itch is difficult and often requires the use of combination therapy over a long period of time.
 Identification and treatment of underlying conditions causing pruritus may help in this process.
 The symptom may quickly disappear or persist for long periods of time.